Brew hullabaloo gets German tourists kicked out of Venice

 The rules - including a ban on diving into canals, washing in fountains or going around bare-chested or in bikinis - were brought in after residents complained bad behaviour by tourists was degrading the UNESCO World Heritage site.

-The so-called "Serenissima", which today has just 55,000 inhabitants, hosts some 30 million visitors each year.
+The so-called "Serenissima", which today has just 55,000 inhabitants, hosts about 30 million visitors each year.